ixa-ehu/ixa-pipe-pos/README.md

   models.
 Therefore, we provide both types, based on maxent and perceptron.
   + Ancora: **es-pos-maxent-750-c0-b3.bin**: 98.88 Word accuracy.
   + Ancora: **es-pos-perceptron-c0-b3.bin**: 98.24 Word accuracy (**this is the default**).

-Furthermore, the following resources **are required for lemmatization**, available in the [lemmatizer-dicts.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/lemmatizer-dicts.tgz) package.
-Note that the dictionaries come with their own licences, please do comply with them:

-+ **Lemmatizer Dictionaries**:
-  + **English**:
-    + **Plain text dictionary**: en-lemmatizer.dict is a "word lemma postag" dictionary in plain text to perform lemmatization.
-    + **Morfologik-stemming**: english.dict is the same as en-lemmas.dict but binarized as a finite state automata. using the morfologik-stemming project (see NOTICE file for details).
-This method uses 10% of RAM with respect to the plain text dictionary (**this is the default**).
-  + **Spanish**:
-    + **Plain text dictionary**: es-lemmatizer.dict.
-    + **Morfologik stemming**: spanish.dict.

-ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details).

 ## USAGE